-Due to the City Council’s declaration of a local emergency and subsequent shelter-in-place orders caused by the COVID-19 public health crisis, City Hall administrative offices are closed to the public beginning March 17, 2020 until April 7, 2020 or until further notice.
-Essential City services which include Police, Fire, Utilities and public infrastructure will continue to operate, however all other face-to-face interaction and customer services will be provided remotely, by either phone or email.
+Due to the City Council’s declaration of a local emergency and subsequent shelter-in-place orders caused by the COVID-19 public health crisis, City Hall administrative offices are closed to the public beginning March 17, 2020 until May 3, 2020 or until further notice.
+Essential City services, which include Police, Fire, Utilities and public infrastructure, will continue to operate; however, all other face-to-face interaction and customer services will be provided remotely, by either phone or email.

 The mission of the City Clerk Department is to be a steward and protector of democratic processes, such as elections, access to official records, and to comply with federal, state and local statutes.
 The department supports the City Council in its goals of innovation, transparency and fairness while promoting community participation and awareness.